-Coloured asphalt is a mixture of aggregate and synthetic bitumen, with colour provided naturally by the aggregate, or by adding pigments to the mixture.
+Asphalts are mixtures of aggregates and bitumen.
 Bitumen is a hydrocarbon derived from the distillation of petroleum crude oil, but may be synthetic or modified by the use of polymers and other chemicals.
 Bitumen content is typically <10%.
 Other materials such as cellulose fibres, latex and other additives may be added to the product.

-Aggregates used in asphalt may be naturally occurring (e.g. limestone, gritstone, granite, sand etc), artificial (e.g. slag aggregates) or recycled (e.g. road planings, inert construction and demolition waste, glass etc).
+Aggregates used in asphalt may be naturally occurring (eg.limestone, gritstone, granite, sand etc), artificial (e.g. slag aggregates) or recycled (e.g. road planings, inert .construction and demolition waste, glass etc).